grantcarthew/start-prototype/docs/cli/start-agent.md

 Your default agent is now the first configured agent: gemini

-Use 'start agent default <name>' to set a new default.
+Use 'start config agent default <name>' to set a new default.
-Use 'start agent list' to see remaining agents.
+Use 'start config agent list' to see remaining agents.
 ```

 **Behavior when removing default:**